List of Slayers characters: Jillas

-In TRY, Valgaav orders Gravos and Jillas to locate and recover the five Darkstar weapons.
+In TRY, Valgaav orders Gravos and Jillas to locate and recover the five Dark Star weapons.
 When Gravos loses control of Ragudo Mezegis is blasted away by a Dragon Slave, Jillas swears vengeance on the Slayers, and succeeds in stealing Gorun Nova from Gourry.
 After everyone is separated and Valgaav is presumed dead, Jillas is rescued by a fox named Elena and her son Palou, who call him "uncle".
 He abandons them to seek vengeance when he discovers that the Slayers are still alive.
 Filia saves him from the explosion of one of his own bombs, after which he calls her "Boss", a name that makes her uncomfortable.
 After Valgaav is reborn as a pure Ancient Dragon and is adopted by Filia, Jillas and Gravos (who was literally launched into orbit by the Dragon Slave) become her partners and help her sell maces and pottery in a shop.

 Gravos Maunttop

 Gravos Maunttop (グラボス=マウントトップ, Gurabosu Mauntotoppu), a reptilian beastman, is a servant of Valgaav.
 His first appearance in the series is in Episode 54 of TRY.
 Gravos was almost killed by his own people, causing him to lose his right eye.
 Valgaav saves him and becomes his master.
 During TRY, Gravos and Jillas attempt to steal Gorun Nova on Valgaav's orders.
 During a struggle to get the holy magic and the black magic vessels from Princess Sera and Prince Marco, Gravos loses control of Ragudo Mezegis when he is hit by the Dragon Slave and is knocked into the distance, presumed dead.
 However, he is alive and well in the epilogue of TRY, once again partnered with Jillas and helping Filia run a store that sells maces and pottery.